 The activity is based on the implementation of automatic algorithms and the manual procedures used to verify the data recorded.
-The following diagram (Fig. 19) illustrates the steps involved in the check, validation and alert process.
+The following diagram (Fig. 18) illustrates the steps involved in the check, validation and malfunction alert process implemented within the MeteoCert® process.